 Lai Sha, a wife, mother, breast cancer survivor and businesswoman with a story to tell.
-After being diagnosed with cancer four years ago, she began the Kumumea project, an accessories brand based out of the Big Island in Hawai’i.
+After being diagnosed with cancer six years ago, she began the Kumumea project, an accessories brand based out of the Big Island in Hawai’i.
 It is a brand so pure and genuine that we needed to share it.

-Kumumea was born from a place of strength – with the physical and emotional strain that this cancer had cast on her life, Lai Sha began to sew as a way of coping with it.
+Kumumea was born from a place of strength – with the physical and emotional strain that cancer had cast on her life, Lai Sha began to sew as a way of coping with it.
 To focus her energy on something that would bring beauty to the world, she started sewing by sight, and still does to this day.
 When friends and family caught wind of the pieces she was creating, they suggested that she take the brand to the next level.